ciceksepetitech/eventransit/Dashboard.md

 ### Service Operations
 #### Add a New Service to Event
-- First, you can click `edit` button on event.
+- Firstly, you can click `edit` button on event.

 ![New Service](assets/add-a-new-service.png)

 - Then, you can click `Add New Service` button to open a new service form.

 ![Service List](assets/service-list.png)

 - Finally, fill the inputs and click `Save` button.